petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Of course I will need to talk about Calkit now.

+Instead of a loose collection of scripts, notebooks, data, and documentation, a framework unifies them into a single coherent unit.
+There are analogous frameworks for building software.
+For example, Python packages use

 Concepts:

 1. The project is the most important entity and should contain all related